Craig Green (rugby union)

-Craig Ivan Green, (born 23 March 1961) is a New Zealand born international rugby union footballer turned coach.
+Craig Ivan Green (born 23 March 1961) is a New Zealand born former rugby union footballer and coach.
 He was part of the 1987 Rugby World Cup winning All Blacks team.

-He played provincial rugby for Mid-Canterbury and Canterbury, the New Zealand Colts and went on the rebel New Zealand Cavaliers tour of South Africa in 1986.
+He played provincial rugby for Mid-Canterbury and Canterbury and he also played for the New Zealand Colts and went on the rebel New Zealand Cavaliers tour of South Africa in 1986.
 He finished off his career in Italy.

 New Zealand rugby career

 Green started his provincial career in the mid-field for Mid-Canterbury.
 He then moved to Christchurch and played for Canterbury, where he won the National Provincial Championship in 1983 and was one of the key players during Canterbury's 1982-1985 Ranfurly Shield era.
 While at Canterbury he was asked by the coach, Alex Wyllie to move from the mid-field to the wing as Canterbury also had Warwick Taylor and Victor Simpson in the squad.
 Although not as fast as some top-level wingers, his skills and try-scoring ability saw him succeed at provincial level as well as leading to him gaining selection for the All Blacks.

-He played 39 times (including 20 test matches) as an All Black from 1983 until 1987, with the highlight of his career being winning the inaugural Rugby World Cup in 1987.
+He played 39 times (including 20 test matches) as an All Black from 1983 until 1987, with the highlight of his career being winning the inaugural 1987 Rugby World Cup.
 He scored six tries in the 1987 world cup including 4 tries against Fiji.
 He then "walked away" from New Zealand rugby at 26 because of the low compensation despite the time and commitment required.

-Green scored 110 tries in his 160 first class games in or for New Zealand provincial or national teams.
+Green scored 110 tries in his 160 first class games for New Zealand provincial or national teams.
+He was selected as one of the “Five players of the year” for the 1985 season in the Rugby Almanack of New Zealand.